Arkapravo-Ghosh/arch-linux-install-guide/README.md

 * `yay -S nvidia-prime` - Installing NVIDIA Optimus

 This package comes with a script called prime-run which can be used to run any application with NVIDIA GPU.

-For example, to run Steam with NVIDIA GPU, do this:
+For **example**, to run Steam with NVIDIA GPU, do this:
 * `prime-run steam`
 </details>